UniOfGreenwich/ELEE1119_Exercises/src/GPIOLibrary/GPIOLibrary.md

     }
     ```

+    ~~~

-## Step 4: Compile the Object File and Create Libraries
+## Step 3: Compile the Object File and Create Libraries

 3. Compile gpio.c into an Object File by Using the following command to compile `gpio.c` into an object file (`gpio.o`):

+    ~~~admonish terminal

     ```sh
     $ gcc -c gpio.c -o gpio.o
     ```

+    ~~~

 4. Create a Static Library (`libgpio.a`) to create a static library, use the `ar` command:

+    ~~~admonish terminal

     ```sh
     $ ar rcs libgpio.a gpio.o
     ```

-   - **Command Breakdown:**
+    ~~~

+    ~~~admonish exmample title='Command Breakdown'

      - `ar`: The archiver tool used to create and maintain library archives.
      - `rcs`: Flags where r inserts the files into the archive, c creates the archive if it doesn't exist, and s creates an index for quick symbol lookup.
      - `libgpio.a`: The name of the static library being created.
      - `gpio.o`: The object file to be included in the library.

+    ~~~

-    >> **Explanation: What is a Static Library?**
+    ~~~admonish example title='What is a Static Library?'

-    >>
-    >> A static library is a collection of object files that are linked into the final executable at compile time.
+    A static library is a collection of object files that are linked into the final executable at compile time.
 Once linked, the code from the static library becomes part of the executable binary.
 This means that the executable will carry a copy of the library's code, making it self-contained and independent of the library file after compilation.

+    ~~~

 5. Create a Shared Library (`libgpio.so`) to create a shared library, use the following `gcc` command:

+    ~~~admonish terminal

     ```sh
     $ gcc -shared -o libgpio.so gpio.o
     ```

-    - **Command Breakdown:**
+    ~~~

+    ~~~admonish exmample title='Command Breakdown'

     - `-shared`: Tells gcc to produce a shared library.

     - `-o libgpio.so`: Specifies the output filename for the shared library.

     - `gpio.o`: The object file to be included in the library.

+    ~~~

-    >> **Explanation: What is a Shared Library?**
+    ~~~admonish example title='What is a Shared Library?'

-    >>
-    >>A shared library, on the other hand, is not linked into the final executable at compile time.
+    A shared library, on the other hand, is not linked into the final executable at compile time.
 Instead, it is loaded into memory at runtime.
 Multiple programs can share a single copy of a shared library, which can save memory and allow updates to the library without recompiling the programs that use it.

+    ~~~

-## Step 5: Install the Header and Library Files System-Wide
+## Step 4: Install the Header and Library Files System-Wide

 6. You could manually copy the header file to `/usr/include` and the libraries to `/usr/lib`, or skip to the next section and create a `Makefile` to do it for you each time.

+    ~~~admonish terminal

     ```sh
     $ sudo cp gpio.h /usr/include/